omgirkar/SmartNoteZ/README.md

 ## Free usage tips

-- Use Gemini Flash models for lower-cost/free-tier friendly usage.
+- Use GROQ llama-3.1-8b-instant models for lower-cost/free-tier friendly usage.
 - Limit extracted notes to around 12,000 characters in the frontend.
 - Generate 5–10 questions first.
 - Do not allow unlimited quiz generations without login.